Understanding the Essentials of Big Data Databases

 • Inconsistent ACID transactions support – ACID is a system of properties used by SQL databases to ensure proper online transaction processing.
 One such property is Atomicity.
 This ensures that in a multi-step process, such as transferring money from one bank account to another, the process is stopped if a problem occurs in any step.
 With the absence of properties like this, extra measures must be taken to ensure that the data produced by a NoSQL database is trustworthy.

-There are many considerations to make when choosing a big data database.
-You should consider the size, type, and variety of the data you wish to collect.
+There are many considerations to take when choosing a big data database such as the size, type, and variety of the data you wish to collect.
 Other important considerations include security, compatibility with your existing systems, and the specific goals of your business or organization.

 Here are a few useful tips to help you choose the right big data database.